parsaeisa/Notes/Software engineering/Architecture/Distributed Systems.md

 For performing session management in distributed systems that can scale up & down, a **consistent hash function** must be used.
 The benefit of this kind of hash functions can reduce the number of users that their destination server is changed.

 > What are consistent hash functions ??

+#### Twemproxy

+**Twemproxy** is a proxy developed by twitter.

+#### Varnish

+Varnish is a cache http reverse proxy.
+I seets between user and application's containers.

+When a user send's request to application two times, Only the first one goes to application containers.
+The response to user's first request is stored in Varnish and is being returned to user for the second request.

+In result only user's first request goes to application containers.